lgluigi/helloajax/README.md

 # helloajax
 Ajax and MVC practice

-2 inputs with Ajax response with MVC -at least for now
+2 inputs in Ajax response with MVC -at least for now